tu-delft-library/il-master-thesis-guide/book/intro.md

 ### Disclosure of AI Use
-While creating this book, we used AI for:
+While creating this guide, we used AI for:
 - Brainstorming and refining guided activities
 - Drafting/brainstorming knowledge check questions
 - Cleaning up formatting